patrickgrady/pgrady-site/_posts/2015-07-14-augustana.md

   <img class="screen" src="{{ site.baseurl }}/assets/imgs/aug-styleguide.jpg"/>
 </figure>

-<p>I continued in this way creating new components, refining existing components, and working out the responsive behavior of the templates.
+<p>I continued by creating new components, refining existing components, and working out the responsive behavior of the templates.
 By the end I had a fully flushed-out design system that was documented, styled, and ready for CMS development.</p>

 <h6>The Result</h6>